AlunAlun/freeversegamedemo/README.md

 Character/CharacterSetup.cs
 * Contains classes for receiving parsed GraphQL data.
 Recommend using https://json2csharp.com/ to create these classes.
 * Recommend testing queries first in GraphQL playground of FreeverseAPI
-* Contains query for getting assets belonging to web3 address of user
+* FIRST QUERY: gets optimistic list of assets belonging to web3 address of user
+* SECOND QUERY: uses this list to query API for properties of these assets
-* Parses this query and passes information to CharacterDisplay component
+* Parses second query and passes information (character type, speed, jump) to CharacterDisplay component

 Character/CharacterDisplay.cs
 * Fills information on each character within the elements in the scene